JohnathanGlasgow/FirebasePokerApp/README.md

 ## Introduction

-This is a project to create a progressive web app for a a simple online Poker game with a React front end and a Firebase back end.
+This is a project to create a progressive web app for a simple online Poker game with a React front end and a Firebase back end.
 It is for the class ID730 Advanced App Dev at Otago Polytechnic.

 ## Installation